xiaolw95/NetMoss2/README.md

 ## Installation

 #### Dependency
-Some R packages are needed before install and use `NetMoss`:
+Some R packages are needed before install and use `NetMoss2`:
     coin,
     doBy,
     ggforce,